drasi-project/docs/docs/content/how-to-guides/configure-reactions/configure-sql-stored-proc-reaction/_index.md

 On the computer from where you will create the Drasi StoredProc Reaction, you need to install the following software:
 - [Drasi CLI](/reference/command-line-interface/)

+## Supported Database Clients
+The StoredProc Reaction uses [knex](https://knexjs.org/) underneath the hood to call the Stored Procedures.
+You can specify the type of database that you wish to connect to in the `DatabaseClient` field in your Reaction YAML file.
+Currently, we support the following types:
+- PostgreSQL (pg)
+- MySQL (mysql)

 ## Creating the Reaction
 To create a Reaction, execute the `drasi apply` command as follows: